BlockchainCommons/provenance-mark-cli-rust/README.md

 provenance validate --dir mychain
 ```

-This is convenient for validating an entire chain without manually extracting URIs from each mark file.
+This is convenient for validating an entire chain without manually extracting URs from each mark file.

 ### Exit Codes and Behavior